ld4l-labs/bibliotek-o/doc/admin/crm.md

 * Term deletion
   * Terms should be marked `owl:deprecated` rather than deleted.
 The CRM team will determine, based on the semantics of the change and whether the next release is a MAJOR, MINOR, or PATCH release, whether the term can be deleted rather than deprecated.
   * Update the `dcterms:modified` value and add a `skos:changeNote` as for modified terms.
-* All annotation properties should have an `xml:lang` value.
-The value used for English is `"en"` (i.e., the variant of English is not specified).

 ## Change cycle

 The change cycle operates on a quarterly basis.
 Each new change cycle begins with the announcement of deadlines associated with the release, and ends with the release of a new version (assuming there are changes to release).
 Steps in the change cycle are outlined below.

 ### Initial community announcement
-An announcement of the date of next release and associated deadlines is posted at the top of this README.
+An announcement of the date of next release and associated deadlines is posted at the top of the [README](/README.md).

 ### Issue review
 * Immediately following the issue submission deadline (see timeline below), the CRM team begins to review open issues.